Cooper the cat doesn't mind the post-holiday mess.

 Please register for this fun event and sign up for childcare in the office or by phone by this Friday, September 19th.

 What are "Indoor" Shoes?

 MSGL students get to play outside every day that the weather allows.
 This means their shoes can get wet and muddy.
-To avoid tracking that dirt onto the carpet, we ask that you provide your child with one pair of shoes to wear outside and one pair to wear inside.
+To avoid tracking that dirt onto the carpet, we ask that you provide your child with one pair of shoes to wear inside the classroom.
+These shoes will stay at school.

 Your child will probably change outdoor shoes with the seasons - from sandals to sneakers to snow boots - but indoor shoes can stay the same all year.
 Walking around in the classroom with bare feet is not allowed, so a comfy pair of shoes that the child enjoys wearing is a must.